Saddlebag Island Marine State Park

 Like many Puget Sound islands, Saddlebag offers crabbing and fishing.
 The island’s proximity to Padilla Bay, a National Estaurine Sanctuary, means wildlife sightings are common.
 Bald eagles and peregrine falcons are known to frequent the area, and harbor seals rest beneath Saddlebag’s stony cliffs.
 (Please stay at least 100 feet away and do not disturb them; doing otherwise is illegal.)
-April and May bring a profusion of wildflowers, which light up the meadows, and motorized water sports are permitted here, so don’t forget water skis!
+April and May bring a profusion of wildflowers that light up the meadows.
+Motorized water sports are permitted here, so don’t forget water skis!

 This park is a 4-mile kayak from Anacortes through Guemes Channel, a strenuous day trip or a solid overnighter, and the area around Dot Island is very shallow, so kayak is king.
 After your exploration by land or by water, pull up a camp chair, grill up the catch of the day, and enjoy this San Juan island outlier.

 Saddlebag Island (including Dot Island) is a 24-acre marine park located in Padilla Bay with 6,750 feet of shoreline.
 The park is named for the two rocky knobs separated by a narrow “saddle” of land that form the shape of the island.

 Saddlebag Island State Park is located on Puget Sound in Skagit County.
 There are no mooring buoys or docks available at the park.

 The north bay provides the most wind protection and the bay's bottom consists of mainly of sand and gravel with some bigger rocks spread throughout the bay.
 Access to the island is gentler and easier from the north bay.